drphilmarshall/Ideas-for-Citizen-Science-in-Astronomy/README.md

 A review article in preparation, commissioned by Annual Reviews of Astronomy and Astrophysics.

-Authors:
+All content is Copyright 2014 the following authors:
 * Phil Marshall (KIPAC, Stanford University/SLAC)
 * Chris Lintott (Department of Physics, University of Oxford)
 * Leigh Fletcher (Department of Physics, University of Oxford)

-All content is Copyright 2014 the authors.

 ## Providing Feedback